healde/Excel-VBA/importation/README.md

 ## Queries and providers

-As first step, I builded the code over only one provider. it is near the end that I looked for other options, and this program present now **two providers** which offer similar capabilities for fetching data through one excel file to an other.
-In any case they are in charge of managing a _query_ and ensure the _connection_ to a source for importing the right data.
+In the inital phaze, I builded the code over only one provider. it is near the end that I looked for other options, and this program present now **two providers** which offer similar capabilities for fetching data through one excel file to an other.
+A provider is in charge of managing a _query_ and ensure the _connection_ to a source for importing the right data.
 Each provider get a list of source type which are possible to connect with.

 > [!NOTE]
 > **Connections and Data Tables** : Importing data into a displayed table is a complet other step after processing a connection.